 Knowing your target audience is the cornerstone of every marketing campaign.
 If you have been familiar with different marketing strategies for quite some time, you might already have an idea of how to determine your audience, who and where they are, their socio-economic status, age range, and buying behavior.
 These are all important when tweaking your sales pitch depending on the platform so as to appeal to the share of the audience who prefer that channel.

 2. Choose Your Channels and Set Your Goals

 It’s also important that you choose the channels involved in your campaign.
-Just because there’re a wealth of platforms available doesn’t mean you have to use all of them.
-You should only enlist those that will best echo your brand message and your target audience prefers.
+Just because there’s a wealth of platforms available doesn’t mean you have to use all of them.
+You should only enlist those that will best echo your brand message and that your target audience prefers.

 For instance, if millennials are your target audience, it’s highly likely that they prefer to shop using their mobile phones.
 On the other hand, middle-aged consumers might find it more convenient to browse through an online catalog using their computer or receive a detailed brochure in the mail.
 These are some of the things you need to determine when creating a multichannel marketing campaign.

 Multichannel marketing may compel you to customize your approach according to the channel, but it’s crucial that your brand message keeps a consistent message and value regardless of the platform your customers are using.

 Customers also tend to switch from one channel to another, and it’s important that the message they see remains consistent.
 This helps the customers retain as much product information as they can and keep them focused on the purchase.

 Your chosen platforms are only as effective as how you utilize them.
 Multichannel marketing is about giving people choices to make their experience as convenient as possible.
 This means that you need to utilize each channel optimally, not just for the sake of using them.
 For instance, if you’re selling makeup, you can shoot tutorial videos using your own products and post them on your YouTube channel.
 This is an opportunity that other social networking sites will not afford you.